 - Paula Deen’s Lumberjack Feud Show & Adventure Park- If you have any kids who are 3 and under, they are admitted to the show for free.

-- Comedy Barn- Children under the age of 3 receive free admission
+- Comedy Barn- Children under the age of 3 receive free admission as long as they sit in the lap of an adult

 - Hatfield & McCoy Dinner Feud- Children 2 and under are free only if they sit in a parent’s lap and eat from their plate.